 Prepare hepatocyte culture medium (HCM).
 Add 15 µL of glucagon (1 mg/mL), 15 µL of hydrocortisone (50 mg/mL), and 40 µL of insulin (10 mg/mL) to 50 mL of complete medium (DMEM, high glucose, 10% FBS, 1% penicillin-streptomycin).

 Evenly disperse 2 mL (5 x 105 cells/mL) of viable primary hepatocytes in a pre-coated 3.5 cm dish.
 Incubate the cells with 5% CO2 at 37 °C for 3 h.
+Important: Evenly distribute the cells by tilting the dish in all directions just before putting the dish into incubator.

 Prepare neutralized collagen I (100 µL/3 cm dish; i.e., a sufficient volume for all dishes as described above [step 2.1]).
+Keep on ice till use.

 After 3 h, carefully remove the medium and unattached cells and add 100 µL of neutralized collagen I to each 3.5 cm dish to form the top layer of collagen sandwich on cells.
-Incubate the collagen sandwich under standard cell-culture conditions (5% CO2 at 37 °C) for 40 min.
-After a 40 min incubation, carefully add 2 mL of HCM.
+Incubate the collagen sandwich under standard cell-culture conditions (5% CO2 at 37 °C) for 1 h.
+After a 1 h incubation, carefully add 2 mL of HCM.

+After 24 h of culture, change the HCM medium for a fresh one.

 Culture for 3–8 days, depending on the formation of bile canaliculi.
-Check the culture every day under a microscope (Figure 3).
+Check the culture every day under a microscope (Figure 4).
 Change the HCM every second day.

 Immunolabeling of primary hepatocytes in 3D collagen sandwiches